A detainee in a confrontation after a match between Numancia and Deportivo

 EFE

-The National Police has arrested a 23-year-old young man this Sunday as the alleged perpetrator of a crime of resistance, disobedience and attack against authorities, in an incident recorded after the match in The little birds between Numancia and Deportivo de la Coruña.
+The National Police has arrested a 23-year-old young man this Sunday as the alleged perpetrator of a crime of resistance, disobedience and attack against agents of the authority, in an incident recorded after the match in The little birds between Numancia and Deportivo de la Coruña.
 (1-0).

 As reported in a statement the Subdelegation of the Government In the province, the events occurred at 3:00 p.m., after the soccer match, after which the Soria team descended to the fourth category of Spanish soccer.